A homotopy invariant of stable maps to oriented surfaces

-Now, let $p$ be a point in the closed surface $F$, away from $f(\Sigma(f))$.
-Then the tangent bundle of $F\setminus \{p\}$ is trivial, and therefore the winding number $w(f)$ is well-defined.
-Under a generic homotopy of $f$, the curve $f(\Sigma(f))$ may slide through the point $p$.
-As the curve $f(\Sigma(f))$ slides through the point $p$, the winding number changes by $\pm \chi(F)$, where $\chi(F)$ denotes the Euler characteristic of the surface $F$.
-Since the surface $F$ is closed and oriented of genus g, we have $\chi(F)=2-2g$.
+Since the surface $F$ is closed and oriented of genus $g$, we have $\chi(F)=2-2g$.
 Thus, the parity of the winding number is well-defined.
 Consequently, as in the case when the target surface is $\R^2$, we have

 This also shows that for every embedded closed curve $\gamma$ on an oriented closed surface $F$, there is a well-defined winding number $\rho(\gamma)\in \Z_2$.
 The winding number $\rho(\gamma)$ does not depend on the orientation of $\gamma$.